taboege/gambas3/comp/src/gb.test/taskell.md

 - Subtests don't count the right way
     > If there is only one testmodule called, subtest counts a lot of subtests instead just one
 - gb.test doesn't print to console
+- Summary as a TAP comment
+    > Description in .hidden/summary-example-txt
+    * [x] New method Test.ShowTodos
+    * [x] New method Test.ShowSkips